 Driftwood Sunday Sleepover

 Yes, we’ve given you some wonderful ingredients for your own easy Sunday—but if you want true indulgence and relaxation—let us look after you at the Driftwood.
-Enjoy a three-course gourmet Sunday lunch, followed by a potter around the picturesque Roseland Peninsula, and then a light supper.
+Enjoy a three-course gourmet Sunday lunch in our 3AA Rosette restaurant, followed by a potter around the picturesque Roseland Peninsula, and then a light supper.
 After an afternoon of invigorating sea air, you’ll drift into a refreshing slumber in one of our blissful beds.
 Sunday doesn’t get much better.